AgalmicVentures/Environment/README.md

 # Environment
 This repository contains the Agalmic Ventures standard development environment.
-This includes everything from needed for developing systems from scratch and operationalizing them, including standard configuration files, code templates and examples, scripts and tools to support development, and Ansible playbooks for instantiating standard infrastructure.
+This includes everything from needed to develop systems from scratch and operationalize them, including standard configuration files, code templates and examples, scripts and tools to support development, and Ansible playbooks for instantiating standard infrastructure.

 ## What's Included

+### Bookmarks (`Bookmarks.md`)
+Links to reference information on a variety of topics.

 ### Configs (`configs/`)
 Standard configuration files for `bash`, `vim`, etc. which are installed as a